 The secret to success in converting leads to clients for your law firm lies in your ability to gauge which stage your prospects are in according to the sales funnel, and then meeting them at each stage with targeted communications.

-There are different versions of sales funnels, but for the purposes of this post, this is the one we’ll be working from:
+There are different versions of sales funnels; this is the one we’ll be working from:

 Your lead conversion tactics will change as your prospect moves down the funnel; in fact, you need different tactics at each stage to keep that prospect moving toward your goal of signing him or her as a new client.